Songtech-0912/notli-notes/README.md

 ## Development

+Notli is a statically-generated site, meaning that it requires no server to run.
+It uses a **custom static site generator** written in Rust (`notli`) for generating the pages from its markdown source.
 The Notli source code is divided like this:

 * In the root of the repository, you'll find the base website's html, css, and js assets
 * In the [notli](notli/) folder, you'll find the Rust-based `notli` utility, which generates HTML from the markdown notes
 * In the [pages](pages/) folder, you will find the auto-generated HTML pages that `notli` creates
 * In the [images](images/) folder, you'll find the supporting images used by the notes

+> **Note:** while in theory cross-platform, Notli's build instructions are designed primarily for building on Unix-style operating systems (specifically macOS/Linux).
+They may need to be altered for developing on Windows or other platforms.

 ### Prerequisites